top of page

 • doors 7pm eyes down 7.30pm

-• 7pm Nailsea Social Club first Friday of month it is music quiz. and on the third it is an RB's quiz night.
+• 7pm Nailsea Social Club first Friday of month music quiz are on a summer break but on the third it is an RB's quiz night is still going ahead

 • 7pm on Monday, April 21 it's Moorend Spout Easter pub quiz